cheng-dai/solution-for-code-challenge/README.md

-# Result for Motherbrain Full Stack Challenge
+# Solution for Motherbrain Full Stack Challenge

-This is the result for the Motherbrain Full Stack Challenge from Cheng.
+This is the solution for the Motherbrain Full Stack Challenge from Cheng.

+### How to run the project
+1. Clone the repository.
+2. Run `yarn install` and `yarn dev` in the backend and frontend folders respectively.
+3. Open `http://localhost:5173` in the browser.

 ### Things I want to improve
 - The zoom performance of the second chart is not ideal.